 The transmission of knowledge can take many forms – from theoretical lessons through to practical demonstrations.
 But, regardless of the form of transmission, a skill can be passed on to others with sufficient tuition and practice.

 This contrasts with competency, which is – as we mentioned earlier – a personal embodied trait which is non-transferable.

-What is the difference between competency and skills?
+What is the difference between skills and competencies?